Mar14 Fun Holiday – Pi Day

-March 4: The day marks the passing of 14% of the 3rd month of the year.
+- March 4: The day marks the passing of 14% of the 3rd month of the year.

-April 5: By this day 3.14 months of the year have passed.
+- April 5: By this day, 3.14 months of the year have passed.

-November 10: The 314th day of the year (November 9 in leap years).
+- November 10: The 314th day of the year (November 9 in leap years).

 An Irrational Number

-One of the oldest and the most recognizable mathematical constant in the world, Pi (π) is the ratio of any circle’s circumference to its diameter.
+One of the oldest and the most recognized mathematical constant in the world, Pi (π) is the ratio of any circle’s circumference to its diameter.
 Its value is approximately equal to 3.14159265.
 It is an irrational number, which means it cannot be expressed as a ratio of whole numbers, and its decimal representation never ends or repeats.